Flying Taxis | Electric Vertical Takeoff and Landing (eVTOL) Aircraft

 Future Prospects

 The future of flying taxis, particularly through the lens of urban air mobility (UAM) and flying cars (FCs), is poised for significant transformation as technological advancements continue to emerge.
-These modes of transportation present the opportunity for three-dimensional movement of people and cargo within urban environments, potentially alleviating ground traffic congestion and enhancing overall mobility.
+These modes of present the opportunity for three-dimensional movement of people and cargo within urban environments, potentially alleviating ground traffic congestion and enhancing overall mobility.

 Technological Advancements